 The rules for leasing a van are different.
 If you use the van 100% for business, then you are allowed to deduct 100% of the VAT.
 If you use a leased car for both private and business purposes, you’re only allowed to deduct a third of the VAT shown on this invoice.

-There are also ongoing costs of leasing a van, such as gas, diesel, insurance, road tax, etc. The rules are if you use the car 100% for business, then you are allowed to deduct the VAT of your costs.
+There are also ongoing costs when operating a van, such as gas, diesel, insurance, road tax, etc. The rules are if you use the car 100% for business, then you are allowed to deduct the VAT of your costs.
 Be aware that not all costs have VAT; parking, insurance, and road tax, for instance, are normally exempt from VAT.
 The costs that qualify are normally gas or diesel, service on the vehicle, bridge crossings, etc. These rules also apply to use of the van for mixed purposes.
 Even if the van is used 99% for personal use, you’re still allowed to deduct 100% of the VAT for the ongoing costs.

 Booking bills or using a fixed “per kilometer deduction” as costs